Frank Harwood Murals

-We have supplied wood paint to 4 of the murals, the most recent being an amazing creation by Frank Harwood called ‘Adam & Eve’.
+We have supplied wood paint to a number of the murals, including these amazing creations by Frank Harwood.

 Having used our wood paint before, Frank wanted to paint with it again due to its durability and strength of colour pigments.